K-Pat/Recipes-Ratings-Analysis/README.md

 <!-- #region -->
 # Introduction <a name="Introduction"></a>

-This data science project investigates what types of recipes tend to have the most calories and builds a predictive model to estimate calorie content.
-With growing health consciousness and the need for nutritional information, understanding the factors that influence recipe calories is valuable for both consumers and food platforms.
-Our goal is to explore the relationship between recipe characteristics (such as ingredients, cooking time, and recipe categories) and calorie content, then develop a machine learning model that can accurately predict calories for new recipes.
+This data science project investigates what types of recipes tend to have the most calories and builds a predictive model to estimate calorie content. my goal is to explore the relationship between recipe characteristics (such as ingredients, cooking time, and recipe categories) and calorie content, then develop a machine learning model that can accurately predict calories for new recipes.

 The dataset, sourced from food.com, includes over 83,000 recipes collected since 2008.
 It provides detailed information on nutrition, ingredients, cooking instructions, and recipe categories.
 By analyzing this data, we can identify patterns in calorie content and build predictive models that help users estimate the nutritional value of recipes before preparing them.